nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 	![Figure 7](Figure7.png)

-	Since **ATSD**, which contains real data, was selected as the Source, both the configuration and the data values will be saved.
-The only change was altering the maximum range from 100 to 80.

 	Now the user has the options of toggling between each of the three saved revisions.
 These three unique URLs will be stored permanently within the Chart Lab application.
 	The user has the option of coming back to these examples at any time.